Banana Peel Water Fails: Compost Instead

 Step 2: Add Two To Three Parts Browns

 For every one part chopped banana peel, add two to three parts dry brown material.
 Good options include shredded cardboard, dry leaves, straw, wood shavings from untreated lumber, or torn paper egg cartons.
-This follows the composting principle of balancing nitrogen-rich food scraps with carbon-rich dry material.
+This follows the composting principle the University of Minnesota Extension emphasizes: balancing nitrogen-rich food scraps with carbon-rich dry material.[1]

 Step 3: Keep The Mix Damp, Not Wet